Uncovering the Truth About Anxiety in Children: Causes, Symptoms, and Treatment-đź’ś

 A young girl is sitting at a desk in a classroom with her head resting on her hands.

-Some children may experience panic attacks in social situations like school events.
 Additionally, these anxious thoughts can often surface as physical symptoms.
-Ailments like stomachaches or headaches can quickly disrupt a child’s ability to focus on schoolwork, play with others, and cause social issues.
+Stomachaches or headaches can make it hard for a child to focus on schoolwork.
+They can also affect playtime and cause social problems.

-Anxiety isn’t just shyness; it’s an intense feeling that affects how children think, act, and behave.
+Anxiety isn’t just shyness - it’s an intense feeling that affects how children think, act, and behave.

 Common Causes of Anxiety in Children